AngelosDid/AResCoN/README.md

 AResCoN is particularly useful in setups where complete imaging of a 2D slice (one hemishpere or both) is required but it can also be used for isolated regions within a 2D slice.

 ## 📋 Prerequisites

+* At present, AResCoN only works on Windows.
+Kindly ignore the Linux option.

 * AResCoN works optimally with **16-bit** images and has been tested so far only with 20x magnified captures.
 8-bit images and lower or higher magnifications are likely to work too.

 * AResCoN has only be tested with .tif images.
 Different channels must be tested separately.